Belgium Forex Brokers

 What are the risks associated with leverage trading?

-The risks associated with leverage trading include the potential for significant losses, as well as the risk of losing more than the initial investment.
+The risks associated with leveraged trading include the potential for significant losses, as well as the risk of losing more than the initial investment.

 Can I trade forex with a broker that is not licensed by the FSMA?